RetroCro/TurtleWoW-Mods/README.md

 1. Download the latest VanillaFixes zip from the [releases](https://github.com/hannesmann/vanillafixes/releases) page.
 	- [vanillafixes-1.5.2.zip](https://github.com/hannesmann/vanillafixes/releases/download/v1.5.2/vanillafixes-1.5.2.zip)
 2. Unzip and put all the files in your main TWoW folder.
+3. If using the launcher, you can just enable vanillafixes and/or DXVK in the mods section.

 </details>